influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/troubleshooting/frequently-asked-questions.md

 ## TICKscript

 ### Batches work but streams do not.
 Why?

 Make sure port `9092` is open to inbound connections.
 Streams are a `PUSH`'d to port `9092` so it must be allowed through the firewall.

 ### Is there a limit on the number of scripts Kapacitor can handle?

 There is no software limit, but it will be limited by available server resources.

+### What causes duplicate values with same timestamp or unexpected additional values?

+If data is ingested at irregular intervals, duplicate values with the same timestamp and unexpected additional values may occur.
+To resolve this issue, use `align ()` when ingesting data https://docs.influxdata.com/kapacitor/v1.5/nodes/window_node/#align in your TICKscript.

 ## Performance

 ### Do you get better performance with running one complex script or having multiple scripts running in parallel?

 Taking things to the extreme, best-case is one task that consumes all the data and does all the work since there is added overhead when managing multiple tasks.
 However, significant effort has gone into reducing the overhead of each task.
 Use tasks in a way that makes logical sense for your project and organization.